SpencerDawkins/rfc3113bis/draft-dawkins-iab-rfc3113bis.md

 ## IETF coordination support in 3GPP

-An IETF rapporteur function is established in 3GPP TSG-SA.

-The individual(s) appointed to undertake the responsibility of this function should be the initial contact point in 3GPP for matters pertaining to the 3GPP-IETF cooperation.
+The TSG-CT chair (https://www.3gpp.org/dynareport?code=TSG-WG--CP--officials.htm) is assigned to do the coordination   from 3GPP towards IETF.
+The in dividual(s) appointed to undertake the responsibility of this function should be the initial contact point in 3GPP for matters pertaining to the 3GPP-IETF cooperation.
-Of course, the chairman of TSG-SA can always be contacted.

-The 3GPP-IETF rapporteur function, therefore, is expected to work with the concerned working groups and TSGs and support the interaction between 3GPP and IETF.

 ## 3GPP Liaison in IETF